MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-influencers.md

 ![How influencers are determined](media/power-bi-visualization-influencers/power-bi-error5.png)

 **What are the data point limits for key influencers?**
 We run the analysis on a sample of 10,000 data points.
-The bubbles on the right hand size show all the influencers that were found.
-The column charts and scatterplots on the left  side abide by the sampling strategies for those core visuals.
+The bubbles on the one side show all the influencers that were found.
+The column charts and scatterplots on the other side abide by the sampling strategies for those core visuals.

 **How do you calculate key influencers for categorical analysis?**